BigPolarBear1/factorization/README.md

 Note4: If what I'm trying to do currently doesn't work, I will completely abandon the quadratic sieve type of approach.
 Because using the number theory I worked out, another approach would be is to directly find a factor of N. Since using the factors of N solves the quadratic for 0 for any mod m when the correct linear and quadratic coefficients are used.
 So this will be the next avenue I will explore.
 And thinking a little more about this... actually let me check something today also really quick...
 I woke up way too early today.. but I suddenly had this insight which I must absolutely verify today just incase I overlooked a very obvious solution using all the number theory I worked out...

+#### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

+To run: python3 debug.py -keysize 12

 #### To run from folder "QS_variant" (Standard SIQS with our number theory as backend):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 220 -base 20_000 -debug 1 -lin_size 10_000_000 -quad_size 1</br></br>